Remembering terror and persecution – the documentation centre Topographie des Terrors is one of the most-visited places of remembrance in Berlin.

 The permanent exhibition Topography of Terror.
 Gestapo, SS and Reich Security Main Office on Wilhelm- und Prinz-Albrecht-Straße tells you about these institutions and the crimes that were organised there.
 At five locations, photographs and documents illustrate the history from the time the Nazis took power until the end of the war.

-You will find out even more in the special and temporary exhibitions which deal with various aspects of national socialism.
+You will find out even more in the special and temporary exhibitions which deal with various aspects of national socialism, for example in the special exhibition "A Special Kind of Police Custody.
+The House Prison of the Secret State Police Office in Berlin 1933-1945.

 Tour of the site